hen900/skywater_unofficial_autoinstall/README.md

  ### Running efabless Environment
 To start/access the docker environment, execute ~/Desktop/EFABLESS. <p>
 It should be possible to execute the file from the desktop by double clicking or selecting "Run as a Program" <p>
 A VNC connection will open to the design environment.
-Make sure to store all designs in the design folder specified earlier in the installation
+Any files placed in /foss/designs inside VNC will appear locally in the design folder specified earlier in the installation<p>

 ### Running Precheck